Sir John Gladstone, 1st Baronet: Politics

 Gladstone was also interested in politics.
-At first he had been a Whig, but from 1812 onwards his political outlook appears to have changed due to a number of factors.
-In religion he had long ceased to have any sympathy with Unitarianism or Presbyterianism.
-He had become alienated from the Whig and Radical circles in Liverpool, and feared the disorder caused by the Napoleonic Wars.
+At first, he had been a Whig, but from 1812 onwards his political outlook appears to have changed due to a number of factors.
+In religion, he had long ceased to have any sympathy with Unitarianism or Presbyterianism.
+He had become alienated from the Whig and Radical circles in Liverpool and feared the disorder caused by the Napoleonic Wars.
 The friendships he formed with Tories George Canning and Kirkman Finlay also had a great influence on his changing political outlook, and he became a Tory.
-In 1812 he presided over a meeting at Liverpool which was called to invite George Canning to represent Liverpool in the House of Commons.
+In 1812, he presided over a meeting at Liverpool that was called to invite George Canning to represent Liverpool in the House of Commons.

-In 1817 John Gladstone decided to enter parliament.
+In 1817, Gladstone decided to enter parliament.
 Although he wanted to stand for election in Liverpool, there was no vacancy, and he was obliged to explore other possibilities, including Ross-shire and Stafford, before deciding to stand for Lancaster in the general election of 1818.
 At the general election of 1818, Gladstone chose to stand for Woodstock, due to the heavy financial cost of the Lancaster constituency.
 He made few speeches in the House of Commons, but he was regarded as having done good work in committees and was known as one of the most informed MPs when it came to commerce.
 He was in favour of a qualified reform of the franchise and of Greek independence during the 1820s.

 When George Canning left his Liverpool seat in 1822, Gladstone sought to be elected as his successor.
 However, William Huskisson was chosen instead, and this rejection by Liverpool soured Gladstone's relationship with the city.
 In 1826, he was elected as the second MP for Berwick-upon-Tweed in a hard-fought contest which he won by only six votes.
-In the following year, disgruntled supporters in Berwick, who had expected to profit from his election, brought an election petition against him alleging bribery, treating and accepting illegal votes.
-The election committee upheld their complaints and he was unseated on 19 March 1827.
+In the following year, disgruntled supporters in Berwick, who had expected to profit from his election, brought an election petition against him alleging bribery, treating, and accepting illegal votes.
+The election committee upheld their complaints, and he was unseated on 19 March 1827.

+At the 1837 general election he sought to return to parliament when he contested the Dundee seat, but he was easily defeated by the constituency's incumbent Whig MP Sir Henry Brook Parnell, who won 663 votes to Gladstone's 381.